 You’re meant to use F.L.U.D.D.’s water jets to propel the boat, and the engine is very fickle when it comes to how it behaves.
 It is admittedly sensible that where Mario stands on the boat determines how it moves.
 If he stands at the front of the boat and shoots left, it will turn right and vice versa.
 If he stands at the back of the boat and shoots left it will turn in that direction and vice versa.
 Finally, if Mario stands in the center of the boat, it will turn only slightly.
 This takes a lot of practice to master, which isn’t helped by the fact that the boat can only take one hit before capsizing.
 Much like the pegs in the pachinko machine, the boat can potentially crash simply entering the general vicinity of a wall or pillar, though at least in this case, there is plenty of room to avoid them.
 Once you’ve traversed the lake of lava, Mario grabs a Rocket Nozzle and propels himself into the final battle against his archnemesis.

-Though a plot-heavy experience, Super Mario Sunshine is notable for being the first main game in the series to not be catalyzed by Princess Peach getting kidnapped by Bowser since Super Mario Bros.
+Though not a plot-heavy experience, Super Mario Sunshine is notable for being the first main game in the series to not be catalyzed by Princess Peach getting kidnapped by Bowser since Super Mario Bros.
 3. In fact, this installment affords her the most screentime in the mainline series yet, and her characterization is handled very oddly, to say the least.
 She is the first to see Shadow Mario cause mayhem and draws the painstakingly obvious conclusion that he and Mario are not the same person.
 She even attempts to object at Mario’s trial knowing that he is innocent, though she is overruled in the end.
 At first, it would seem as though this marked the momentous occasion of a Mario adventure not involving her being kidnapped at all.
 Unfortunately, the writers couldn’t leave well enough alone.

 After chasing Shadow Mario to an amusement park, he reveals his true identity: Bowser Jr. This son of Bowser insists on calling Peach “Mama Peach” for some reason.
 This results in Peach infamously responding, “I’m your… Mama?” to Bowser Jr. To be fair, she was likely meant to be completely incredulous at such an insinuation and calling him out on his delusional claim, but the subpar voice acting doesn’t make this clear.
 It gets stranger in the ending when Bowser Jr. admits Peach isn’t really her mother and knew this all along.
 Either way, when Bowser Jr. reveals himself, he kidnaps Peach.
 For her part, she makes no effort to escape despite not being restrained in any significant way.
 If the writers intended for Peach to be captured, it would’ve been for the best if they were upfront about it and started the game off that way.
 As it stands, they wasted a perfectly fine opportunity to developer her character.